-Hello, I’m Ken Jackson and to celebrate the commencement of our 50th audio and audio/visual production.
-Can I welcome you to Sounds Natural, for which I used the experience of my BBC World Service – and other BBC work, especially with Radio Oxford – from 1970-1990.
-We bring you some mellow analogue nature-themed productions covering a variety of wildlife, literature, art and countryside CDs.
+Hello, I’m Ken Jackson can I welcome you to Sounds Natural.
+I used the experience of my BBC World Service – and other BBC work, especially with Radio Oxford – from 1970-1990 to record and produce our library of compact discs.
+We can provide you with some mellow analogue nature-themed productions covering a variety of birdsong, wildlife, literature, art and countryside CDs.

 If you are looking for help with bird song identification, or wanting to listen to birds and other natural sounds on their own, then we would be pleased to help you find what you need contact Sounds Natural here.
-We also have many other specialised countryside and heritage productions on CD with some of the UK’s leading experts.
-Listening to our nature productions you are taken out in the countryside, into an extensive range of habitats, sometimes to learn from experts about a big variety of birds’ songs and calls, and with other productions, to share in wildlife sounds and situations on their own with no narration.
+Listening to our nature productions you are taken out into an extensive range of habitats, sometimes to learn from experts about a big variety of birds’ songs and calls, and with other productions, to share in wildlife sounds and situations on their own with no narration.
 To find out about our catalogue titles and how to buy copies click here.

 Choose from Sounds Natural’s 50 audio CD unique nature production library, created from Ken Jackson’s 40 years experience as a natural history specialist.
-Including 30 years of working as presenter and producer for BBC Radio, especially as the presenter for BBC World Service’s Nature Notebook.
+Including 30 years of working as presenter and producer for BBC Radio, especially as the presenter for BBC World Service’s Nature Notebook and Nature Now.

 Our productions fit into four groups of CD productions made up from analogue recordings: